 Every state has the right to tax businesses that have a physical nexus in the state.
 Your business is required to pay taxes in each state where it has nexus.

-Currently, 45 states charge income tax.
+Currently, 44 states charge income tax.
 Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming do not.
-New Hampshire and Tennessee do not require businesses to file income tax, but do collect tax on dividends and investment income.

 For sales tax, a number of activities—such as having property in a state, or performing services there—can trigger the nexus.
 The income tax nexus is triggered by the same activities, namely ones that connect you physically to the state.